St Helen's Park: Description

-Garden

 House

 St Helen's Park is an elaborate two storey neo Gothic mansion, with "Jerkinhead" gables, massive chimneys and decorative fretwork bargeboards.
 The foundations are said to have been cut from sandstone quarried on the property and the blocks to have come from Menangle.

 It is symmetrical in plan and facade, with an extensive verandah to three sides being supported on cast iron columns.
 The gabled roof is covered in slate, the roof line being given interest by many dormer window gables, massive chimneys and fretwork barge boards.

 Onto the flagged verandah open either French doors or large double hung windows, all screened by varnished louvered shutters.
 The four panelled front door is glazed with matching sidelights, above which is the Westgarth coat of arms and motto "Mens Concia Recti" displayed in leadlight above the lintel, in the transome light, and repeated on the first floor landing.

 Internal joinery is of cedar being unpainted except to skirtings and architraves with fine built-in cupboards to bedrooms.
 There are seven large marble chimney pieces each of a different colour and many other original fittings and glasswork.
 A small stone dairy and timber stables of late Victorian design are some distance from the house.

 Single storey service wing at rear contains original kitchen.
 Outbuildings include original stone cool room, carriage shed and barn.